-You will work with a small group (4-5 people) to prepare an oral presentation on a scientific article relevant to the syllabus.
-A range of topics will be provided for students to choose from and group arrangement will be determined by instructor.
+You will work with a small group (2-3 people) to prepare an oral presentation on a scientific article relevant to the syllabus.
+A range of topics will be provided for students to choose from and group arrangement will be determined by the instructor.
 Time will be allocated for students to meet and discuss their projects over the course of the semester, which requires your attendance to participate.
-Each presentation will be approximately 12 minutes long.
-In addition, each group will submit a written summary of its work and individual reflection of their work.
+Each presentation will be approximately 10 minutes long.
+In addition, each individual will submit a written summary report of the scientific article and a group evaluation of their group work.
 Further details will be provided after the semester begins.